 In addition to k-NN graph construction, we may consider building nearest neighbor lists for the entire dataset as n discrete nearest neighbor search problems, and improve the total runtime by employing an approximate nearest neighbor search method.
 Among various approximate nearest neighbor algorithms, one classic family is partitioning tree-based approaches.
-They follow the classic k-d tree algorithm which develops an index that subdivides the feature space by selecting a subset of features to split the data on.
-The randomized k-d tree algorithm [23] improves efficiency by building multiple randomized k-d tree indices, then searches those indices in parallel.
+They build on the classic k-d tree algorithm which develops an index that subdivides the feature space by selecting a subset of features to split the data on, typically by conducting non-exhaustive searches of such a tree.
+The randomized k-d tree algorithm [24] improves efficiency by building multiple randomized k-d tree indices, then searches those indices in parallel, stopping the search after a specified number of tree nodes have been visited.